Aliases for DCP1A Gene

 GeneCards Summary for DCP1A Gene

 DCP1A (Decapping MRNA 1A) is a Protein Coding gene.
-Among its related pathways are Gene Expression and Regulation of nuclear SMAD2/3 signaling.
-GO annotations related to this gene include identical protein binding and hydrolase activity.
+Diseases associated with DCP1A include Metaphyseal Chondrodysplasia, Schmid Type and Noonan Syndrome 3.
+Among its related pathways are Deadenylation-dependent mRNA decay and Viral mRNA Translation.
+Gene Ontology (GO) annotations related to this gene include identical protein binding and hydrolase activity.
+An important paralog of this gene is DCP1B.